Lasafer: History

 In the late nineteenth century the Survey of Western Palestine described Khurbet el Asfir as consisting of “foundations, and heaps of drafted masonry,” noting that “no cisterns were found.”
 A Roman road was also recorded as passing the ruin.

 The broader Masafer Yatta landscape (Arabic masāfer, “travelling”) has long supported semi-sedentary pastoralism adapted to caves and cistern-based water storage.
 Communities like Laseifer developed around family compounds, with structures ranging from tents and tin shacks to stone rooms, alongside carved caves used as dwellings or storerooms.

-The the village is inhabited by the Abu Qubeita family is a Palestinian family from Yatta, noted for its decades-long struggle to remain on its land in the face of repeated attempts at displacement by Israeli authorities and settlers.
-Since the early 1980s, parts of the family’s land in the al-Asafeer area were incorporated into the settlement of Mitzpe Yair (also known as "Metzadot Yehuda"), despite the family’s possession of Ottoman-era land deeds.
+The village is inhabited by the Abu Qubeita family is a Palestinian family from Yatta, noted for its decades-long struggle to remain on its land in the face of repeated attempts at displacement by Israeli authorities and settlers.
+Since the early 1980s, parts of the family's land in the al-Asafeer area were incorporated into the settlement of Mitzpe Yair (also known as "Metzadot Yehuda"), despite the family's possession of Ottoman-era land deeds.